Two-Factor Authentication Statistics: A Good Password is Not Enough

 (Google)

-China and Russia are the most-commonly blocked countries in authenticator apps.
+11. In authenticator apps, China and Russia are the most commonly blocked countries.

 (Duo Security)

-One of the most important tools in the authentication toolset is the ability to block logins from specific locations and prevent account takeover.
-If you know that you’ll never travel to a certain country, or don’t have anyone from, say, China or Russia logging into your shared system, you’ll want to put those countries on the automatic block list.
-This year, 3 million authentications were blocked in this vain, with the United States, India and France also appearing in the top five blocked countries by users of two-factor authenticators.
+One of the essential tools in the authentication toolset is blocking logins from specific locations and preventing account takeover.
+If you know that you’ll never travel to a particular country or don’t have anyone from China or Russia logging into your shared system, you’ll want to put those countries on the automatic block list.
+This year, 3 million authentications were blocked in this vain, with the United States, India, and France also appearing in the top five blocked countries by users of two-factor authenticators.

 (Microsoft)

 Probing, or trying out passwords from a breached database, is the most common method of account theft.
-Whether a password is secure or not doesn’t really matter in this case, as hackers usually just purchase a list and try each password on popular services.
-Microsoft recorded millions of probes each day, confirming that two-factor authentication is pretty much required now for accounts on the most popular services.
+Whether a password is secure doesn’t matter; hackers usually just purchase a list and try each password on popular services.
+Microsoft recorded millions of probes daily, confirming that two-factor authentication is required now for accounts on the most popular services.